JohnyCook12/ohlc_downloading_mt5/README.md

 # ohlc_downloading

+MetaTrader5 Candle charts download.

 Script downloading OHLC data from all symbols we use by MT5.
-Saves it to DB.
+Saves it to MySQL DB.
 Runs in intervals.